yabellini/docs.carpentries.org/topic_folders/policies/privacy.md

 [privacy@carpentries.org](mailto:privacy@carpentries.org) or visit this webpage
 <https://carpentries.typeform.com/to/v4RDlibM>.

-**Do Not Sell My Personal Information.** California consumers have the right to opt out of the sale of the consumer’s personal information.
+**Do Not Sell My Personal Information**

+California consumers have the right to opt out of the sale of the consumer’s personal information.
 We do not sell your contact information or other personal information to third parties.

+**Third Party Marketing**

-**Third Party Marketing.** California Civil Code Section 1798.83 permits you to request information regarding the disclosure of your personal information to third parties for the third parties’ direct marketing purposes.
+California Civil Code Section 1798.83 permits you to request information regarding the disclosure of your personal information to third parties for the third parties’ direct marketing purposes.
 We do not share your information.